 South Hills School of Business & Technology is the product of necessity, creativity, economics, dreams, and hard work.
-S. Paul Mazza, a former practicing attorney from State College, founded it in 1970.
-Starting with only seven students in the first class, it is now training over five hundred students each year.
-This strong, steady growth is attributed to President Mazza's philosophy that all decisions are made on the basis of what's best for the students.
+S. Paul and Maralyn Mazza founded the school in 1970.
+Starting with only seven students in the first class, it is now training hundreds of students each year.
+This strong growth is attributed to the founders' philosophy that all decisions are made on the basis of what's best for the students.